eporocrail/Eltraco/README.md

   Each decoder is allocated a unique IP-address out of the range 192.168.xxx.2 - 192.168.2.250.
   The last triplet is the Rocrail "Bus" number.

-  Double turnout decoder:

-  Each decoder controls 2 turnouts and reports occupation of them.

-  For the turnout decoder occupation of the first turnout is reported at "Address" 1 and of the second turnout at "Address" 2.

-  Table: Switches tab Interface - the last part of the IP-address is inserted into field "Bus"
-         For the first turnout "1" is inserted into field "Address".
-For the second one "2" is inserted e.g. (192.168.0.154 turnout 2 is inserted as Bus 154 Address 2)

-  Table: Sensor tab Interface - the last part of the IP-address is inserted into field "Bus"
-         For the first turnout "1" is inserted into field "Address".
-For the second one "2" is inserted e.g. (192.168.0.154 turnout 2 is inserted as Bus 154 Address 2)

   Single turnout decoder:

 Each decoder controls 1 turnout and reports occupation of it.

 For the turnout decoder occupation of the turnout is reported at "Address" 1.

 Table: Switches tab Interface - the last part of the IP-address is inserted into field "Bus"
        "1" is inserted into field "Address".
        e.g. (192.168.0.154 turnout is inserted as Bus 154 Address 1)

 Table: Sensor tab Interface - the last part of the IP-address is inserted into field "Bus"
        "1" is inserted into field "Address".
 The external sensors report using "Address" numbers 2 ..
 5. e.g. (192.168.0.154 turnout is inserted as Bus 154 Address 1, the second external sensor of the same decoder is inserted as Bus 154 Address 3)

+Double turnout decoder:

+Each decoder controls 2 turnouts and reports occupation of them.

+For the turnout decoder occupation of the first turnout is reported at "Address" 1 and of the second turnout at "Address" 2.

+Table: Switches tab Interface - the last part of the IP-address is inserted into field "Bus"
+       For the first turnout "1" is inserted into field "Address".
+For the second one "2" is inserted e.g. (192.168.0.154 turnout 2 is inserted as Bus 154 Address 2)

+Table: Sensor tab Interface - the last part of the IP-address is inserted into field "Bus"
+       For the first turnout "1" is inserted into field "Address".
+For the second one "2" is inserted e.g. (192.168.0.154 turnout 2 is inserted as Bus 154 Address 2)

+Operation

+During testing it turned out that move orders from Rocrail arrived so fast that an ongoing movement was interrupted.
+To cater for this, incoming turnout orders are stored into a buffer.
+When ongoing movement is concluded, buffer content is converted into a turnout order and the next turnout starts moving.

 Sensor decoder:
 Each decoder has eight digital and one analogue sensor.

-  Each decoder is allocated a unique IP-address out of the range 192.168.xxx.2 - 192.168.2.250.
-  The last triplet is the Rocrail "Bus" number.

 The sensors report using "Address" numbers 1 ..
 9.
+Use of the analogue sensor is to be programmed by the user.

 Table: Sensor tab Interface - the last part of the IP-address is inserted into field "Bus"

-         port number is inserted into field "Address"

-         e.g. (192.168.0.076 sensor 5 is inserted as Bus 76 Address 5)
+       port number is inserted into field "Address" e.g. (192.168.0.076 sensor 5 is inserted as Bus 76 Address 5)

+Operation

+The state of the sensor is controlled by interrupt.
+Not only the state of the sensor but also the point in time of activation is stored.
+If the sensor is still in the activated state after the debounce period has passed the Sensor Message is sent.
+The state of the sensor will change to "inactive" by interrupt.
+After the minimum activation time has passed this inactive state is signalled with a Sensor Message.

+Interrupt reacts on changes to drive the sensor state.

+D0 can NOT be used with Interrupt.
+This reduces the amount of interrupt driven sensors per module to 7.
+(D1 ..
+D7).

+D0 has to be watched with "polling".

-  Output decoder
+Switch decoder
 Each decoder has eight outputs.

 Each decoder is allocated a unique IP-address out of the range 192.168.xxx.2 - 192.168.2.250.
 The last triplet is the Rocrail "Bus" number.

 The outputs are switched using "Address" numbers 1 ..
 8.

 Table: Switches tab Interface - the last part of the IP-address is inserted into field "Bus"

-         The individual port number is inserted into field "Address"

-         e.g. (192.168.0.201 port 3 is inserted as Bus 201 Address 3)
+       The individual port number is inserted into field "Address" e.g. (192.168.0.201 port 3 is inserted as Bus 201 Address 3)

-  During testing it turned out that move orders from Rocrail arived so fast that an ongoing movement was interrupted.
-To cater for this incoming turnout orders are stored into a buffer.
-When ongoing movement is concluded, buffer is converted into turnout an order and the second turnout starts moving.

-  Data exchange between webinterface and decoder.
-  The configuration data have to be transmitted between user web page in browser and the decoder.
-  Normally PHP is used on the server.
-With ESP8233 this is not possible.
-  Websockets is the protocol to transmit data.
-  The datastructure used is:

-  the use of characters is:
-  position 0:       # to designate "no servo angle data" position 1 and 2: group position 3:       member position 4 ..
-6   data

-  group:
-  0 - IP-address
-  1 - decoder type
-  2 - flag

-  member:
-  group IP-address:   0 - decoder
-                      1 - gateway
-                      2 - mosquitto

-        decoder type: 0 - double trunout
-                      1 - single turnout
-                      2 - switch
-                      3 - sensor

-        flag:         0 - new Wifi network
-                      1 - debug

-  data:               position
-  group IP-address:   4 . .
-6 characters
-        decoder type: 4       1 character
-        flag          4       1 character (0=off, 1=on)
+Operation

+Via configuration it is possible to have an output switched ON during 200 mSec.
+An additional relais attached to that output can be used to control a solenoid activated device.

+To signal the state of a switch, a sensor message is transmitted after each switch action.

+Configuration of decoder

+The Wemos module can be used in "ST" mode and "AP" mode simultaneously.
+In "ST" mode it is possible to login onto an existing WiFi network for normal operations.
+In "AP" mode it is possible to generate its own WiFi network.
+This network is used for configuration of the decoder.
+Each module has its own configuration webserver on a shared WiFi configuration network with its own IP address.

+The websever is based on the "EmbAJAX" library.
+This library facilitates dataexchange between webserver on the decoder and a browser on a client.
+The user experience is as much as possible comparable with webservers on PC like hardware.

 Configuration data and servo angles are stored in EEPROM.
 Allocation of EEPROM memory to variables has to be planned. location variable
-      0    servoPos[0][0]
+      0    AngleA1
-      1    servoPos[0][1]
+      1    AngleB1
-      2    servoPos[1][0]
+      2    Delay1
-      3    servoPos[1][1]
+      3 .
+Swap1
-      4    ipMosquitto[3]
+      4    AngleA2
-      5    ipDecoder[3]
+      5    AngleB2
-      6    ipGateway[3]
+      6    Delay2
+      7 .
+Swap2
-      7    decoderType
+      8    decoderType
-      8    debugFlag
+      9    debugFlag

-  Only one variable is stored in SPIFFS
-      In file " wifi.txt" resetWifi is stored. (being "0" or "1")

-  With configuration data outside the software it is possible to introduce mistakes.
-  The most severe mishap would be to lock oneselves out from access to the WiFi manager.
-  To provide an escape when this should occur, the "resetWifi" variable is not stored in EEPROM but in SPIFFS.
-The advantage is that information in SPIFFS can be accessed by simply uploading a new file.
-  Would the variable be in EEPROM than a new software upload would be required.

-  The rest of the variables stay in EEPROM because EEPROM is a random access memory while ISPFFS is serial access memory.
+  GENERALOFFSET+ 0 ..
+25 ST WiFi SSID
+  GENERALOFFSET + SSIDOFFSET + 0 ..
+8 ST WiFi Password
+  GENERALOFFSET + SSIDOFFSET + PWDOFFSET `+ 0 ..
+6 ST WiFi IP address triplets
+  GENERALOFFSET + SSIDOFFSET + PWDOFFSET + IPOFFSET + 0 ..
+8 Output puls
+  GENERALOFFSET + SSIDOFFSET + PWDOFFSET + IPOFFSET + OUTPUTOFFSET + 0 ..
+8 Switch active puls length
+  GENERALOFFSET + SSIDOFFSET + PWDOFFSET + IPOFFSET + OUTPUTOFFSET + PULSLENGTHOFFSET+ 0 ..
+8 Output sensor message
+  TOTALOFFSET

+  GENERALOFFSET      - 20
+  SSIDOFFSET         - 30
+  PWDOFFSET          - 20
+  IPOFFSET           - 10
+  OUTPUTOFFSET        -10
+  PULSLENGTHOFFSET    -20
+  OUTPUTSENSOROFFSET  -10

+The ST WiFi password is generated out of "ELTRACO" and the decoderId.
+The AP WiFi SSID is generated out of "ELTRACO" and the decoderID.
+This also aplies to the related password.

+There are two ways to transfer Software to the decoder.
+Via USB cable and after inital software installation also "Over The Air"(OTA).
+Each decoder has its own OTA name which is generated outof "ELTRACO" and the decoderId.

 Author: E. Postma

-  February 2018
+November 2018